buildbot/buildbot/master/docs/developer/database.rst

         Get a list of the masters, represented as dictionaries; masters are sorted and paged using generic data query options

+    .. py:method:: setAllMastersActiveLongTimeAgo()

+        :returns: None via Deferred

+        This method is intended to be call by upgrade-master, and will effectively force housekeeping on all masters at next startup.
+        This method is not intended to be called outside of housekeeping scripts.

 builders
 ~~~~~~~~